 Skilled Workforce Development Initiative

 The Associated Industries of SC formally took the lead on Be Pro Be Proud SC in 2020, and this effort has led to improved recruitment of high school students into much needed skilled trade careers.
-This program should benefit SC agribusiness in many ways, and PABC remains supportive of this program within in our state.
+This program benefits SC agribusiness in many ways, and PABC remains supportive of this program within our state.

 Right to Repair